SeLite/SeLite.github.io/EnhancedSelenese.md

 ## \\\`...\` (a string literal/constant in XPath)
 <code>\`...`</code> is like <code>`...`</code>, but it quotes and escapes its result as string literal/constant for XPath expression.
 You can have multiple occurrences of <code>\`...`</code> in the same Selenese parameter, with any prefix/suffix and interlacing strings, and you can mix them with basic <code>`...`</code>.

-<code>\`...`</code> evaluates the javascript expression.
+Like <code>`...`</code> without prefix, <code>\`...`</code> evaluates the enclosed part as Javascript expression.
 The result is treated as content of a string literal/constant for XPath.
 Then this escapes both apostrophes and/or quotation marks in it.
 It generates an XPath string sub-expression that may use XPath function `concat()` (for details see `quoteForXPath()` in Selenium Core's [htmlutils.js](https://github.com/SeleniumHQ/selenium/blob/master/javascript/selenium-core/scripts/htmlutils.js) or at [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selenium-ide/content/selenium-core/scripts/htmlutils.js_).

 ## @\`...\` (an extra Selenese parameter)
 By default, Selenium IDE allows to pass only two parameters to commands: `target` (usually a locator) and `value`.
 However, some SeLite commands (e.g. in [ExitConfirmationChecker](ExitConfirmationChecker)) need to receive extra one or two parameters.
 [SelBlocksGlobal](SelBlocksGlobal) enhances syntax by allowing value of each standard Selenese parameter (`target` or `value`) to include one occurrence of <code>@`...`</code> containing a Javascript expression.